OXID-eSales/graphql-base-module/docs/tutorials/queries.rst

 .. literalinclude:: ../examples/tutorials/mygraph/src/Product/Service/RelationService.php
    :language: php

-.. important:: In this case, the relation service needs to be registered in ``NamsepaceMapper::getTypeNamespaceMapping()``.
+We already did, but please remember as this is a type for GraphQL, it needs to be registered in the ``NamsepaceMapper::getTypeNamespaceMapping()`` method.

 At this point, running our extended query will be possible.